 <INTERFACE 2037 READY FOR INQUIRY>

-Dominic Kulcsar (Alien Explorations) updated his article that explores Dan O’Bannon’s thoughts as he imaged the new horror he wanted to unleash in his script, the horror that became the Alien in its various forms.
+Dominic Kulcsar (Alien Explorations) updated his article that explores Dan O’Bannon’s thoughts as he imagined the new horror he wanted to unleash in his script, the horror that became the Alien in its various forms.

 The first dozen times I saw ALIEN, I watched it with a science fiction fan’s excitement: A new spaceship!
 A different kind of crew!
 New graphics and sounds!